-Foster Youth

-A foster youth representative was consulted on March 20, 2017.
+Foster Youth - A foster youth representative was consulted on April 25, 2018.

-Other Staff

-Other staff was consulted with on March 6, 2017.
+Other Staff - Other staff was consulted on March 21, 2018.

-Administrators

-Administrators are consulted during regularly scheduled administration meetings.
+Administrators - Administrators were consulted during regularly scheduled administration meetings.

-Community

-Representatives from the community were consulted on April 13, 2017 and May 4, 2017.
-The public hearing for the LCAP was June 5, 2017.
-There were no comments made by the public during or after the public hearing.
+Community - Representatives from the community were consulted on April 26, 2018.
+The public hearing for the LCAP was on May 29, 2018.
+There were no public comments.